quicwg/ops-drafts/draft-ietf-quic-manageability.md

 semantics.

-As QUIC has features to improve robustness to NAT rebinding, and has no observable end-of-connection semantics, devices might choose to further reduce the UDP timeout to avoid unnecessary state.
+As QUIC has features to improve robustness to NAT rebinding, and has no observable end-of-connection semantics, devices might be tempted to further reduce the UDP timeout to avoid unnecessary state.
 However, this has two drawbacks.
 First, not all servers inhabit routing architectures where connections will survive a port or address change.
 Second, an intermediary might require one